H-MOVE-LAB/icd_head_app/README.md

-# icd_head_app: Initial Contact Detection for Head Motion Using Temporal Convolutional Networks
+# icd_head_app: Initial Contacts Detection Using Temporal Convolutional Networks and a Head-Worn IMU

 Welcome to the icd_head repository!
 This repository contains an example of Python application for the estimation of initial contacts from acceleration and angular velocity data recorded by a Head Inertial Measurement Unit (H-IMU).
 Inference is performed by a Temporal Convolutional Network (TCN) trained with over 100.000 gait cyles in both structured and real-world conditions!